vpopov1/vpopov1.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     A picture of a typical operating room setup and surgical team in a laparoscopic cholecystectomy surgery.
 In this picture, the attending surgeon (on the     left) is the primary surgeon, and the resident surgeon (on the right) is in the assisting role.
 The other health care professionals are members of the     team (e.g., OR nurse, anesthesiologist).
-Both the attending and residents surgeons look at the monitors while performing the surgery.
-Surgeons often communicate using visual cues such as “That’s arteries right there.”, “I think this is bottom right here.”
+Both the attending and resident surgeons look at the monitors while performing the surgery.
+Surgeons often communicate using visual cues such as “That’s arteries right there.”, “I think this is the bottom right here.”
 </div>

 We are currently developing human-AI collaborative techniques that could enable expert surgeons to create scalable training modules, and enable resident surgeons to monitor their own progress from novice to expert